LEOcoin (LC4) Price Hits $0.0462

-LEOcoin (CURRENCY:LC4) traded up 4.5% against the dollar during the 1-day period ending at 22:00 PM E.T. on September 2nd.
-LEOcoin has a market capitalization of $69,386.94 and approximately $344.00 worth of LEOcoin was traded on exchanges in the last day.
-In the last seven days, LEOcoin has traded 1.8% higher against the dollar.
-One LEOcoin coin can currently be bought for $0.0462 or 0.00000431 BTC on major exchanges.
+LEOcoin (CURRENCY:LC4) traded 4.5% higher against the US dollar during the 1 day period ending at 17:00 PM ET on September 4th.
+One LEOcoin coin can now be purchased for about $0.0462 or 0.00000431 BTC on popular exchanges.
+LEOcoin has a market cap of $69,386.94 and $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
+Over the last week, LEOcoin has traded 1.8% higher against the US dollar.

 LEOcoin Coin Profile